CodeIntelligenceTesting/github-actions/start-fuzzing/README.md

 ## Inputs

+### `ci_fuzz_api_token`

+Token generated in the web app for authenticating with the fuzzing server.
+If not specified, authentication will be attempted with Cognito.

 ### `cognito_user`

-**Required** Cognito user to authenticate with Code-Intelligence's fuzzing server.
+Cognito user to authenticate with Code-Intelligence's fuzzing server.

 ### `cognito_password`

-**Required** Password of the Cognito user used to authenticate with Code-Intelligence's fuzzing server.
+Password of the Cognito user used to authenticate with Code-Intelligence's fuzzing server.

 ### `project`